plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 ## Rage Improvement
 *6th-level Ability (Barbarian)*

-> *Thormund's blood boils.
+> *"Thormund's blood boils.
 His aura flares from his body like a roaring flame.
-The sight of seeing Markus lying on the ground half-dead throwing him into a rage like none have seen before.*
+The sight of seeing Markus lying on the ground half-dead throwing him into a rage like none have seen before."*

 ♾️ — While you are *[Enraged]*, you gain the following effects:
 * *Weapon Attacks* you make count as Magical for the purpose of overcoming *Resistance* and *Immunity* to non-Magical *Attacks* and Damage.
-* You gain immunity to all non-magical bludgeoning, piercing, and slashing damage.
+* You gain *Immunity* to all non-Magical Bludgeoning, Piercing, and Slashing Damage.

 ---